 Stvanice Island in Prague has been a place of sport for many years.
-There is a historic hockey stadium (is ranked among the oldest stadiums in Prague), where the Czech national team won the world championship for the first time.
+There is a historic hockey stadium (ranked among the oldest stadiums in Prague), where the Czech national team won the world championship for the first time.
 You can visit some tennis courts or the relatively new skateboard park.

 The area is designed mostly for skaters, but BMX and in-line riders also come to ride.
-About 50-100 people come every day to use the park; but apart from this, the place is legendary and is very important for the skate scene in the Czech Republic.
-The city of Prague was making problems for the Skatepark two years ago, but then all realised they need the facility – a lot of youngsters go there who would otherwise have basically nothing to do.
+About 50-100 people come every day to use the park, but apart from this, the place is legendary and is very important for the skate scene in the Czech Republic.
+The city of Prague was making problems with the Skatepark two years ago, but then all realised they need the facility – a lot of youngsters go there who would otherwise have basically nothing to do.